pjdiiori/audients/README.md

 # audients
-An audio-sample sharing app built with React, using PostgreSQL, and Cloudinary for audio file storage.
+An audio-sample sharing app built with a nodejs backend, React frontend, PostgreSQL, and Cloudinary for audio file storage.

 Users can upload and delete audio, view clips' waveforms, and play clips simultaneously while adjusting volume, playback rate, and looping status.